wso2/docs-choreo-dev/en/docs/get-started/get-started.md

 To sign in to the `readingListApp` application and create private reading lists, the end users require user IDs.
 The end users can self-register these user IDs in Asgardeo or request an Asgardeo user with administration privileges to add them.
 For more information, see [Asgardeo Documentation - Manage users](https://wso2.com/asgardeo/docs/guides/users/manage-customers/#onboard-a-user).

 For this use case, you will play the role of an Asgardeo user with administration privileges who registers the user IDs.

-!!! info
-    To use the readingListApp application, the users only require the basic privileges granted to them by default by Asgardeo.

 To define a user for the readingListApp application, follow the steps given below: